14 Cool Things to Do in Sydney

 Looking to shop local?
 Koskela’s light-flooded showroom in the inner suburb of Rosebery is a bit of a trek from central Sydney, but the journey is worth it.
 Here, everything from the furniture to the lighting and home accessories was designed and made right in Australia—and with an eco-conscious mindset to boot.
 Pendant lampshades were made by indigenous weavers, for example, while recycled timber and merino wool are given new life as stylish tables and bed linens.
 Don’t forget to grab a flat white and light bite from the indoor-outdoor café on your way out.

-It takes just a scenic half-hour ferry ride from Circular Quay to Manly, often considered the rival of Bondi.
-But this beach town has got charm all its own.
-Get your heart pumping by catching a wave (or a class with Manly Surf School) on the ocean side of Manly Beach, or during a hike along the coastal Manly to Spit Bridge Walk, which passes Aboriginal rock carvings.
-The quaint streets of downtown Manly, which are lined with surf shacks, colorful boutiques, waterfront restaurants, and ice cream shops galore, make for more leisurely strolls and are a great starting point for lunch.
-Before the day is done, stop by Hugos by the ferry wharf for casual drinks and a taste of their stellar pizzas—then time your ferry back to town with the sunset to watch Sydney’s skyline flicker to life.
+Manly, just a scenic half-hour ferry ride from Circular Quay, is considered the rival of Bondi, but this beach town has got charm all its own.
+Get your heart pumping by catching a wave (or a class with Manly Surf School) on the ocean side of Manly Beach or during a hike along the coastal Manly to Spit Bridge Walk, which passes Aboriginal rock carvings.
+The quaint streets of downtown, which are lined with surf shacks, colorful boutiques, waterfront restaurants, and ice cream shops galore, make for more leisurely strolls and are a great starting point for lunch.
+Before the day is done, stop by Hugos by the ferry wharf for casual drinks and a taste of their stellar pizzas, then time your ferry back to town with the sunset to watch Sydney’s skyline flicker to life.